Hari-82/Hari-1080p-Shaders-Pack/README.md

 --------------------Important--------------------

-you need to have the latest guest.r's shaders: it can be found [HERE](https://forums.libretro.com/t/new-crt-shader-from-guest-crt-guest-advanced-updates/25444) .
+you need to have the latest guest.r's shaders installed: Main Menu -> Online Updater -> Update Slang Shaders.

 --------------------Important--------------------